Starting Solids - The Meat Question?

 Adding to the current whirlpool of information we are seeing some research to suggest (as well as guidelines from some health care providers) starting babies at four months on solids.
 Babies develop at different times, so there will be some variation on when they are ready.
 I personally recommend the World Health Organisation Guidelines of around six months of age, however I believe what is a more important concern is what they start on.

 Iron, is crucial for the production of hemoglobin in our blood, which carries oxygen around our body.
 In addition iron plays an important role in keeping our immune systems strong.
-It is primarily absorbed in the upper intestine which means if the gut is irritated, there is a high risk the maximum amount of iron will not be absorbed.
+It is primarily absorbed in the upper intestine which means if the gut is irritated, there is a risk the maximum amount of iron will not be absorbed.

 Exactly How to Introduce Meat?